 Importance of Keeping the Body’s pH Normal

-A drop of blood pH to 7.2 already indicates acidosis.
-Anything lower than that can be life threatening.
+A drop in blood pH to 7.2 already indicates acidosis.
+Anything lower than that can be life-threatening.

 Trivia: Did you know severe dehydration causes metabolic acidosis?

 What’s Healthy Drinking Water pH

 The World Health Organization recommends drinking water pH of 6.5-8.
 Ask anyone else and the figures vary.
 It basically depends on who you ask.
 But if you take your blood pH into consideration, then your drinking water should have a pH of 7-8.